Binaakwii-giizis (October 1), 2016

 Four canvases and two jewelry sets

 Today's blog post, the second in the series, features a set of bicolor gold eagle feather rings and a gold and silver set consisting of a bolo tie and a matching ring.
-The designs, colors, as well as subject matter of these pieces that I crafted some time ago are inspired by four beautiful acrylic paintings titled Sky Dreamers, Respect and Love, and Storykeepers, which my life partner Simone McLeod painted in, respectively, 2013 and 2015; the third painting, Storykeepers, is an acrylic painting that Simone started in 2015 and to which I added some elements through digital manipulation; the fourth painting, a beautiful purple acrylic on water color paper created the same year depicting a love couple, is titled Dream Love.
+The designs, colors, as well as subject matter of these pieces that I crafted some time ago are inspired by four beautiful acrylic paintings titled Sky Dreamers, Respect and Love, and Storykeepers, which my artistic partner Simone McLeod painted in, respectively, 2013 and 2015; the third painting, Storykeepers, is an acrylic painting that Simone started in 2015 and to which I added some elements through digital manipulation; the fourth painting, a beautiful purple acrylic on water color paper created the same year depicting a love couple, is titled Dream Love.

 Also, other canvases come into in mind that are in perfect synch with the subject matter of this blog story, painted by some of our all-time favorite artists: one by the late Daphne Odjig, an Anishinaabe artist from Wikwemikong Manitoulin Island Unceded Reserve, the driving force behind the Indian Group of Seven and often called the grandmother of the Native Woodland Art - and whom we honor today because she went on her last journey a few weeks ago -; one acrylic canvas painted by Wikwemikong's master painter Bebaninojmat (Leland Bell); and, last but not least, two canvases painted by our dear friend for life, Thunder Bay-based Anishinaabe Medicine painter Moses Amik, who grew up on the fly-in reserve of Niibinamikong, Ontario.
 Images of four paintings done by these outstanding artist were included in the blog story.